misha153/convacolor/README.md

 > If you change it to `'f'`, the values will be between 0 and 1

 ## Purpose:
->- Make a library that allows to convert colors from RGB to NCS (Natural Color System). https://en.wikipedia.org/wiki/Natural_Color_System
+>- To make a library that allows to convert colors from RGB to NCS (Natural Color System). https://en.wikipedia.org/wiki/Natural_Color_System

 ## To access the library functions use: